-Elizabeth Thomson, one of New Zealand’s leading artists, has for three decades produced works of technical virtuosity that consider interplay between art and forms of natural science.
-A self-proclaimed interdisciplinary and conceptual artist.
-Thomson works with a range of sculpture, painting, printmaking and photography.
+Artist Elizabeth Thomson has for three decades produced works of technical virtuosity that consider the interplay between art and forms of natural science.
+A self-proclaimed interdisciplinary and conceptual artist, Thomson works with a range of sculpture, painting, printmaking and photography.

 Her approach can be at times described as surrealist, while at others she is an isolated observer of the esoteric and the remote.
 Her abstracted geometric compositions incorporate a variety of botanical, entomological and molecular forms, compellingly recreated through her study of the natural world.
 Thomson’s work draws on music, philosophy and mathematics as well as the material world surrounding her.
 Early on, delicate facsimiles of leaves and moths had us paying attention to humble things.